naen8918/mini-travel-crm-python-flask/README.md

 ## 📝 License

 This project is licensed under the MIT License.
+Feel free to use and adapt it for your own portfolio or business needs.

+## 🧠 Ideal For

+- Backend portfolio projects
+- Flask/REST API architecture practice
+- Small travel businesses needing a CRM tool